 How to Use the Depth Jump

-Timing: Do depth jumps early in your workout, before lower-body strength exercises like squats.
+Timing: Do depth jumps early in your workout, after you’ve warmed up thoroughly and before lower-body strength exercises like squats.

 Sets/Reps: Benguche recommends keeping the total volume of reps very low on depth jumps: 2–4 sets of 2–5 reps.